 - Bosch, J., Carrascal, L. M., Duran, L., Walker, S., & Fisher, M. C. (2007).
 Climate change and outbreaks of amphibian chytridiomycosis in a montane area of Central Spain; is there a link?.
 Proceedings of the Royal Society of London B: Biological Sciences, 274(1607), 253-260.

-For ome of them we are looking for financiation while others progress some how with self-financiation.
-Maybe some of them sound interesting for you and would like to participate.
-In that case do not doubt to contact us so we can look for sinergies.
+For one of them we are looking for financiation while others progress somehow with self-financiation.
+Maybe some of them sound interesting for you and you would like to participate.
+In that case, do not hesitate to contact us so we can look for synergies.

 Do you have a research project?